sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 * decisions arising from academic collaboration or commercial requests directed to the ``sktime`` community, e.g., via official email, or via digital ``sktime`` discussion tools (slack, GitHub discussion etc)

+"resources" in the above context are to be interpreted in the usual sense of the word, i.e., valuable possessions, opportunities, qualities, that can be accessed and allocated.

+Examples include but are not limited to:

+* budget, money, financial credit
+* job opportunities, business opportunities
+* decision making power, soft or hard influence
+* dedicated work time of subordinates or dependents
+* material possessions of value
+* information of value
+* access to any of the above

 Best practice
 ^^^^^^^^^^^^^